by KD Miller

 “You’re so much like me, it’s scary.”
 He ground out his cigarette on the pier and flicked it into the water.
 “When my brothers and I first arrived in Sherwood, I was quite sarcastic to my mother and father.
 I used it to hide a lot of personal problems.”

 Gingerly, I scooted back onto the planks, careful to avoid splinters from the ancient wood, and pulled my feet from the water.

 “Does your story start when you were sixteen?”
 I asked as I turned to gather my shoes.

 “For the first sixteen years of my life, I was boring old Adrian Tuscano, son of elderly Millen Tuscano.
 My mother was as mysterious as my family.
 A month ago, Uncle Dylan flew us all to Sicily on his private plane.
 I go into the same church Papi went into when he was my age, slip into a ridiculous baptism gown, and go to the fountain.
 I go into the water boring, old Adrian Tuscano, and emerge and suddenly I’m Count Adrian Joseph Victor Tuscano II.
 Papi takes me back to the hotel with me in stunned silence, and informs me that he is not my real father!
-My real parents died in a California earthquake when I was a toddler!”
+My real parents were run over and killed in front of the Cecil Hotel in Los Angeles when I was a toddler!”

 By now my voice was growing more hysterical.
 Uncle Theodore continued to sit beside me in silence.

 “The man whom I always assumed was my real father is, in fact, my great uncle, and the two of us have a royal title!
 A royal title!”
 I screeched, my shoulders heaving.
 “Which I don’t understand.
 How come the two of us have titles but you, Uncle Dylan, and Dr. Francis do not?
-Are the three of you blood related to us?”
+Are the three of you blood-related to us?”

 By now, I was sobbing.
 Uncle Theodore reached into his pocket and pulled out a handkerchief.
 I wordlessly accepted as he patted my head.

 I absentmindedly wiped my face and returned the cloth to my uncle.

 “Why would she do that?”
 I asked.